By Don Quijones, Spain & Mexico, editor at WOLF STREET.

 Even more serious than the economy’s stagnant growth is the brutal and now almost universally ignored on-the-ground reality with which most Mexicans have to contend.
 Poverty and inequality remain rife, and corruption – the ultimate enemy of economic development and good governance – reaches from the highest levels of government, business and finance to the lowest levels of public service.

 Yet for all the government’s lofty talk of tackling the scourge of corruption, not a single reform bill has been passed to address the problem.
 The more the figures and the on-the-ground reality clash with the fantasies being sold by Peña Nieto’s government and Mexico’s compliant media, the more the government doubles down on its campaign of perception management.
 As the political analyst Sergio Aguayo notes, Peña Nieto is, if nothing else, an excellent salesman.
 What he and his bosses are selling, however, is not just tall stories; it’s an entire country.
-Don Quijones.
-An exclusive for Wolf Street.
+Don Quijones for Wolf Street.